 – 7-8 Girls—Defense inside the blue line extended for the entire game (see 7 boys).

-- 9-10 Girls—Defense inside the 3-point line in the first half.
-Half-court defense in the second half.
-Full court defense in the last minute of the game.
+– 9-10 Girls—Defense inside the 3-point line in the first half.
+Half-court defense in the second half EXCEPT that full court defense is allowed in the final minute of the game.
 In the first half, the offense must enter the ball into the free throw lane at least every 10 seconds once the ball is in the front court; failure to do so is a violation.

 – 13+ Girls—Half court defense in the first half and full court defense in the second half for the first five games of the regular season; As of the sixth regular season game and for remainder of the season, full court defense will be allowed for the entire game.

 FOR ALL AGE GROUPS, each team shall receive two warnings and thereafter a technical foul will be called for each violation of the defense restriction rules.
+This rule also applies in games where a team has developed a lead of 15 or more points and has been informed that their defense is restricted.
 In the event a basket is scored as the result of illegal defense, the points shall not count.
 If they are counted incorrectly, the error must be identified and points removed as agreed upon by the Division Coordinator and Game Officials prior to the start of the next quarter or the basket will count.
 For all age groups where defensive restrictions apply, the offensive throw-in following a time-out during the last half of the fourth quarter must go into the front court(except during the last minute, if full-court defense is allowed).
 The officials must warn the players of this rule prior to the throw-in and if the player fails to inbound the ball to the front court, it is a violation.
 If the official fails to warn the player, there is no penalty if the ball is inbounded to the backcourt.

 10) Minimum Number of Players.
 In order to begin a game, a team must have at least five players dressed and ready to play no later than five minutes after the scheduled starting time.
 Failure to comply with this rule results in a forfeit.
 A team may finish the game with as few as three players.

 11) Practices.
 Coaches should conduct one or two practices per week.
 Practice sites must be in Boca west of the Turnpike– maximum allowable length of practices is 90 minutes.
 Prior to the first game, teams may practice as frequently as the coaches and players wish.
+Violation of practice parameters can lead to game forfeits or coach suspensions.
 No coach may require extra payments from a parent/player in reference to practices.
 Practices may not be held at any facility that is used by the league for regular season games.
 Refer to Coaches’ Manual for practice sites.

 12) Player Substitution.
 Players who must be replaced for any reason (fouling out, injuries, etc.) during their rotation must be substituted for by mutual agreement between the opposing coaches.
 Coaches need to remember this is a recreational league and reach a quick decision OUT OF EARSHOT of the players.
 The substitute then plays in his regular rotation as well as filling in for the injured player.
 If a player continues to be unable to play when the substitute is scheduled to play in a subsequent regular rotation, then both coaches will agree on a subsequent replacement.
 If the opposing coaches are unable to agree on a substitute within a reasonable period of time, the Division Coordinator shall select a substitute.
 In all instances when a player leaves the game (due to any reason other than an injury where the player must receive urgent medical care), that player must remain in uniform on the bench with his team.
 Removing one’s jersey after being disqualified from further participation is a technical foul.